 To raise employees’ awareness of the environmental footprint associated with their journeys, IFPEN organizes inter-company eco-driving challenges in Chemistry Valley, proposing its Geco air eco-driving smartphone app, developed with the support of ADEME, which evaluates the impact of driving behavior.

 At the Rueil-Malmaison site, IFPEN has introduced a pooled electric bicycle purchasing scheme, as well as a bicycle travel allowance.
-In 2017, around 20% of employees either regularly or occasionally traveled to work by bicycle/electric bicycle.
+In 2018, more than 21% of employees either regularly or occasionally traveled to work by bicycle/electric bicycle.

 IFPEN also endeavors to limit work-related travel between the two sites via the development of its video- and audio-conferencing facilities.